-A simple and delicious grilled romaine Caesar salad elevated with some smoky crispy pancetta (or bacon), grilled lemon, and grilled baguette slices to sub for croutons.
+A simple and delicious Grilled Romaine Caesar Salad elevated with some smoky crispy pancetta (or bacon), grilled lemon, and grilled baguette slices to sub for croutons.
 This grilled Caesar salad is the perfect side dish for your grilled meats or backyard BBQ and you’re gonna love it!

 - Cut the lemons in half and slice your baguette and coat the baguette lightly with olive oil.

-Place those on the grill for a couple minutes per side.
+- Place those on the grill for a couple minutes per side.
 Stay close, these grill fast.

 When they’re done you can toss the romaine on.

 - Place directly on the hot grill.
 No need to add oil, otherwise this could cause flare ups in your grill.
 Grill on direct heat only a couple minutes per side.
 That’s all.

 Next prep your creamy dressing (super simple, see below), then drizzle over those gorgeous grilled romaine hearts.